-The CSMA generally handles the ESCP review.
+For most locations, the CSMA generally handles the ESCP review.
 In some cases, the municipality is designated a waiver community and performs the review.
-The Designer shall determine which agency governs and shall obtain the requirements from that agency.
+Coordination with a Waiver Community will be determined on a case-by-case basis as determined by the Illinois Tollway Environmental Unit.
+When required, the Designer shall determine which agency governs and shall obtain the requirements from that agency.

-Construction Requirements
+3.5 Construction Requirements

-3.4.5 General
+3.5.1 General

 - A, The Illinois Tollway requires that the Contractor assign an employee to the project to serve as an ESCM.
 This employee shall be experienced and have satisfactorily completed an Erosion and Sediment Control Training program.
-Proof of compliance with the above shall be provided at the Preconstruction Meeting. - B. Prior to construction, it is important that all parties responsible for implementing the ESCP understand why the proposed measures are needed, and how they must be installed, operated, and maintained. - C. If during construction, adjustments or modifications to the ESCP are necessary, the adjustments or modifications shall be reviewed and accepted by the CM or his representative.
-A copy of the revised ESCP shall be kept on-site during construction. - D. During construction, a comprehensive inspection, maintenance, and prompt repair program shall be implemented. - E. After construction is completed, the temporary erosion control measures shall be removed, as called for in the plan, and the final permanent measures installed.
-Temporary erosion control measures cannot be left in place on a permanent basis unless consistent with standards, the Illinois Tollway DDM, and approved by the Illinois Tollway CM.
+Proof of compliance with the above shall be provided at the Preconstruction Meeting. - B. Prior to construction, it is important that all parties responsible for implementing the ESCP understand why the proposed measures are needed and how they must be installed, operated and maintained. - C. If during construction, adjustments or modifications to the ESCP are necessary, the adjustments or modifications shall be reviewed and accepted by the CM or his representative.
+A copy of the revised ESCP shall be kept on-site during construction. - D. During construction, a comprehensive inspection, maintenance and prompt repair program shall be implemented. - E. After construction is completed, the temporary erosion control measures shall be removed, as called for in the plan and the final permanent measures installed.
+Temporary erosion control measures cannot be left in place on a permanent basis unless consistent with standards, the Illinois Tollway DDM and approved by the Illinois Tollway CM.
 In no instance may temporary riprap or ditch checks be left in place unless the CM obtain written acceptance from the Illinois Tollway Environmental Unit and it is not a hazard to motorists. - F. A maximum of 20 acres is allowed to be disturbed at a single time.
-In addition, stabilization of cut or fill slopes is required whenever the cut or fill activity reaches 8' vertically, or the finished slope equals 50', whichever is more restrictive. - G. All construction personnel (including the CM) shall be required to wear highly visible fluorescent orange, fluorescence yellow/green, or a combination of fluorescent orange and fluorescent yellow/green vests at all times while on the construction site.
+In addition. stabilization of cut or fill slopes is required whenever the cut or fill activity reaches 8' vertically or the finished slope equals 50', whichever is more restrictive. - G. All construction personnel (including the CM) shall be required to wear highly visible fluorescent orange, fluorescence yellow/green or a combination of fluorescent orange and fluorescent yellow/green vests at all times while on the construction site.
 These vests shall meet the requirements of ANSI/ISEA 107-2004 for Conspicuity Class 2 garments. - H. Projects that will disturb 1 acre or more of total land area are subject to the statewide general NPDES Stormwater Permit for Construction Site Activities.
-The Contractor shall complete and sign the Contractor Certification Statement in Special Provision 111.2 indicating that he understands the requirements of the NPDES Permit and the SWPPP. - H. The Designer and CM shall be aware that the permitting authority may elect to make periodic on-site inspections, especially at the main stages of the project or after completion of the following construction stages: - 1. upon completion of installation of sediment and runoff control measures, prior to proceeding with any other earth disturbance or grading:
+The Contractor shall complete and sign the Contractor Certification Statement in Special Provision 111.2 indicating that he understands the requirements of the NPDES Permit and the SWPPP. - H. The Designer and CM shall be aware that the permitting authority may elect to make periodic on-site inspections, especially at the main stages of the project or after completion of the following construction stages: - 1. upon completion of installation of sediment and runoff control measures, prior to proceeding with any other earth disturbance or grading;